-Tape samples containing fiber or fabric reinforcement can be differentiated based on yarn (e.g., scrim) count, yarn composition and construction, and fabric weave.
-To expose the fabric or fiber reinforcement, rubber-based adhesives can be removed with hexane or chloroform; acrylic-based adhesives can be removed with acetone.
+Tape samples containing fiber or fabric reinforcement can be differentiated based on yarn (e.g., scrim) count, yarn composition and construction, and fabric weave once the adhesive has been removed.

-- 1. Determine the weave pattern and a general description of the warp and fill yarns to include the direction of twist (e.g., "S", "Z") for yarns constructed of single fibers bundled together to form a strand of yarn.
+- A. Determine the weave pattern and a general description of the warp and fill yarns to include the direction of twist (e.g., "S", "Z") for yarns constructed of single fibers bundled together to form a strand of yarn.
 Plain weave and weft-insertion are common examples of fabrics encountered in duct tape samples.
-Record the weave and yarn characteristics in the case notes (e.g., description, sketch, photocopy, photograph). - 2.
-Determine the scrim count by counting the number of yarns in a one square inch section of the tape in both the machine direction (m.d., warp) and cross direction (c.d., fill, weft).
+Record the weave and yarn characteristics in the case notes (e.g., description, sketch, photocopy, photograph). - B. Determine the scrim count by counting the number of yarns in a one square inch section of the tape in both the machine direction (i.e., m.d., warp) and cross direction (i.e., c.d., fill, weft).
 If the sample is large enough, consider taking repeat measurements.
 If the sample is limited in size, determine the scrim count in the machine and/or cross direction on an area less than one inch.
-Record the area measured in the case notes. - 3.
-Determine and record whether yarns in the machine and/or cross directions fluoresce under UV exposure at ~365 nm. - 4.
-If two or more tape samples have not been discriminated at the conclusion of all examinations, forward samples containing non-PP discipline materials (e.g., glass filament reinforcement) to the appropriate personnel for additional testing.
+Record the area measured in the case notes.

+- C. Determine and record whether yarns in the machine and/or cross directions fluoresce under UV exposure at ~365 nm. - D. If two or more tape samples have not been discriminated at the conclusion of all examinations, forward samples containing non-PP discipline materials (e.g., glass filament reinforcement) to the appropriate personnel for additional testing.
 Paints & Polymers (PP) personnel should disclose any additional (pending) exams in the PP discipline's Laboratory Report.